 Clinical Requirements — Must read

 - All students must meet the health requirements of the nursing program and affiliating clinical agencies.
-The clinical requirements checklist, and health forms may be obtained from the Nursing Office, Hawkins Hall 209A and via this link — Health Care Requirements.
+You will receive an email with instructions on how to access and upload your documents.
 These requirements must be on file each year before a student may take a nursing course with a clinical component.
 Clinical requirements are due to the Nursing and Nutrition Department by August 1st for the Fall semester and January 1st for the Spring semester.
 If you have questions please contact Theresa Wenig at wenigtm@plattsburgh,edu or Sarah Charles firstname.lastname@example.org.
 Failure to submit prevents admission to the clinical experience.

 If you would like more information about nursing at SUNY Plattsburgh, please contact: